getodk/docs/docs/xlsform.rst

 You should also include a **settings** sheet to uniquely identify your form definition and its current version.
 We recommend specifying at least the following columns:

 - ``form_title``: The title that will be displayed by tools that list this form.
 - ``form_id``: The unique ID that identifies this form to tools that use it.
 It may not contain spaces and must start with a letter or underscore.
-Use a descriptive name less than 64 characters.
+Use a descriptive name no more than 64 characters.
 For example: ``bench_inventory_2021``.
 - ``version``: The unique version code that identifies the current state of the form.
 A common convention is to use a format like yyyymmddrr.
 For example, ``2017021501`` is the 1st revision from Feb 15th, 2017.
 - ``instance_name``: An :ref:`expression <expressions>` that will be used to represent a specific filled form created from this form definition.
 For example, ``concat(${first_name}, "-", ${age})``. :ref:`Learn more <instance-name>`.